Advertising & Marketing LawPrepared by:

 The CMA will prohibit the circumvention of the technological protection measures used by rights-holders to secure and control their digital content.
 It will also prohibit providing circumvention services to others, or dealing in technology designed to circumvent protection measures.
-Interestingly, these prohibitions appear to apply even when a user circumvents a technological protection measure for an otherwise permitted purpose, such as fair dealing, an aspect of the CMA that had attracted some criticism when it was previously introduced.
+Interestingly, these prohibitions appear to apply even when a user circumvents a technological protection measure for an otherwise permitted use of a work, such as fair dealing for the purpose of review or criticism.

 The CMA will also make it an infringement of copyright for anyone to provide a service over the Internet or another digital network if they know or should know that the service is designed primarily to enable acts of copyright infringement.
 Whether infringement is established under this provision will be based on factors including how the service is promoted, the provider's knowledge of past infringements relating to the service, whether the service has significant uses other than copyright infringement, and whether the service would be economically viable if it were not used to enable acts of infringement.

-While these amendments strengthen the ability of copyright owners to protect their works, non-commercial infringers of copyright would face considerably less exposure to statutory damages if the CMA were to pass.
-The range of possible statutory damages would be reduced to awards of between $100 and $5,000 per infringer and cover all past infringements.
-The court would also be permitted to consider factors such as the hardship of the award to a noncommercial infringer and whether the infringement impacted the plaintiff.
-Infringement for commercial purposes would remain subject to potential statutory damage awards of between $500 and $20,000.
+While CMA strengthens the ability of copyright owners to protect their works, it also includes provisions that will result in non-commercial infringers of copyright facing considerably less exposure to statutory damages.
+The CMA reduces the range of possible statutory damages to awards of between $100 and $5,000 per infringer, which will cover all past infringements.
+The court would also be permitted to consider factors such as the hardship of the award to a non-commercial infringer and whether the infringement impacted the plaintiff.
+Infringement for commercial purposes will remain subject to potential statutory damage awards of between $500 and $20,000.